sunfounder/DIY_Control_Robot_Arm_kit_for_Arduino-Rollarm/docs/source/manual_control.rst

 	Servo Servo_2;
 	Servo Servo_3;

-After defining the function of driving the servos, we need to read the AD value of the potentiometers and convert it into the rotating angle of the servo since the servos are controlled by rotating the potentiometers.
+After defining the function of driving the Servos, we need to read the analog value of the potentiometers and convert them into the rotating angle of the Servos.

 .. code-block:: c